GregValdez24/valentinesWebsite26/README.md

-# 💖 Valentines Project 💖
+# :cupid: Valentines Project :cupid:

-### This is a cute little way you can ask someone to be your valentine! 🌹
+### This is a funny way you can ask someone to be your valentine! :two_hearts:

 ## Features
-- 🥰 A few adorable Togepi gifs
+- 🥰 A few funny gifs and pics
 - ❌ Changing "No" button messages
 - 🔄 Resizing buttons after clicking

 ## How It Works
 This project asks your special someone to be their valentine, but we don't let them say no!
-(Consent is very important, this is very much just a silly for funsies thing that hopefully won't be used to harass anyone!!).
+(Consent is very important, this is very much just a silly thing).

 ## Clone This Project
 1. Clone this repository: `git clone https://github.com/GregValdez24/valentinesWebsite26.git`